Gagana-7/cs100_project/README.md

  >     * The tasks you are planning for the first sprint
  >     * How work will be divided between the team members
 ## User Interface Specification
- > Include a navigation diagram for your screens and the layout of each of those screens as desribed below.
-For all the layouts/diagrams, you can use any tool such as PowerPoint or a drawing program.
-(Specification requirement is adapted from the User Interface Design Document Template of CMSC 345 at the University of Maryland Global Campus)

 ### Navigation Diagram
 <img width="856" alt="Screen Shot 2024-05-03 at 12 16 18 PM" src="https://github.com/cs100/final-project-asubr014-nrao017-gwaru001-rjava005/assets/124764989/beacd7c0-ee09-45f2-a05e-f9573c31aefa">